ba-san/Count-Annotator/README.md

 ### annotation
 1. Go to the "Count-Annotator" directory.

-2. setting annotating directory
+2. setting up an annotating directory
 ```
 folder = "images" #input images in this directory
 ```
-3. You can also change the size of cropped images here.
+3. You can set the size of cropped images here.
 ```
 	while y < img.shape[0]/300.0:
 		while x < img.shape[1]/300.0:

 			cropped = img[(y-1)*300:y*300, (x-1)*300:x*300]
 ```
-In this case, cropped image size is 300px x 300px.
+In this case, cropped image size will be 300px x 300px.

 4.run by ``` python annotation.py```
-pushing keys below.
+move mouse for dragging a pointer and push keys below.

   C   -- count object (moving your mouse on top of object first)
   E   -- stop annotating. **DO NOT END IT BY TYPING 'Ctrl + C' OR ANY OTHER WAYS!!**